-Since I have done lots of research online, I thought to share my answer with you on what kinds of paint are safe for birds!
+Since I have done lots of research online, I thought to share my answer on what kinds of paint are safe for birds.

 Here’s what I found:

-Oil-based, latex, acrylic, or watercolor paints are safe paints for birds.
-These paints are non-toxic in nature and will not cause any harm to birds.
-Paints should also contain low or no Volatile Organic Compounds (VOCs) which have toxic fumes when freshly painted.
+Oil-based, latex, acrylic, or watercolor paints are safe for birds.
+These paints are non-toxic and will not cause any harm to birds.
+Paints should also contain low or no Volatile Organic Compounds (VOCs) with toxic fumes when freshly painted.
 All paint must be fully dried before bird usage.

 Now that you know what kind of paint is safe for birds, it’s also important to know which type of paint to use for the specific item you are painting for.